 Tips for Making Really Good Beef Stew

-It’s fairly hard to completely mess up a classic stew, but it’s easy to elevate a good stew into a wonderful stew if you bear the following points in mind:
+It's fairly hard to completely mess up a classic beef stew and dumplings, but it's easy to elevate a good stew into a wonderful stew if you bear the following points in mind:

 - Pick your meat wisely.
 A slow-cooked stew needs beef with some fat, so avoid the pricier lean cuts and plump for the tougher, fattier cuts.
 Use chuck steak, round steak, blade steak, topside, silverside or skirt steak.
 Alternatively, pick up your butcher's dedicated stewing/ braising steak.
 All of these cuts benefit from the slow cook time a stew dictates.
 They break down and become really tender